 At Sirens, programming means the dozens of hours of papers, lectures, panels, roundtable discussions, workshops, and afternoon classes that make up the heart of Sirens.
-In our 2020 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
+In our 2021 programming series, we’re doing a deeper dive on each presentation format; this information will both help potential presenters select the proper format for their concept and provide details on proposal requirements.
 We also suggest that potential presenters read how Sirens programming works and our tips, tricks, and frequently asked questions.
-Last week, we took a deep dive into papers and lectures; later this month, we’ll review roundtable discussions and workshops/afternoon classes.
-You can submit a proposal any time from March 16 to May 15.
+Previously, we’ve explored workshops/afternoon classes and papers/lectures; later this month, we’ll review roundtable discussions.
+Submissions will be open until May 15.

 At Sirens, panels are a group of 3–5 presenters discussing and debating a given topic.Unlike papers or lectures, where the primary purpose is to convey information to the audience, panels are all about robust dialogue among panelists.
 Panels are led by a moderator, who will guide the discussion and may ask questions of the panelists.

 The strength of a panel depends on two things: the skill of the moderator and the inclusion of different perspectives on the panel.

 Skill of the moderator:The moderator is responsible for eliciting thoughtful discussion among panelists, which means preparing questions in advance, ensuring that all panelists have a chance to speak, and keeping the conversation flowing.
 Moderators may also participate in the discussion if they wish, and may take questions from the audience as well, though the bulk of the time should be reserved for panelist discussion.
 For Sirens, the moderator must submit the primary panel proposal on behalf of the group.